 Many of his paintings feature a strong use of shape.
 He was extremely good at breaking complex subjects down into really basic color shapes.
 This is particularly evident in his paintings of mountains, like the one below.
 He used large brushes to paint distinct shapes of light and dark blue.
 This is very efficient brushwork.
 The end result is a very blocky style which seems to work well for the rigid mountains.

-Payne's adventurous use of color is another signature aspect of his work.
-He pushed his colors to create the illusion of light, often painting with rich oranges, blues and purples like in the painting below.
+Payne’s adventurous use of color is another signature aspect of his work.
+He pushed his colors to create the illusion of light, often painting with rich oranges, blues, and purples, like in the painting below.
 It is difficult to paint with this much color as it can end up looking garish if you overdo it.

 He often painted strong contrasts between light and dark, or saturated and dull.
 In the painting below, the dark foreground contrasts against the high-key colors in the background.
 Also, notice how he used light orange for the snow (not pure titanium white).